ci1xgk/Fellowship_Webpage/Activities.md

 ### Activities
+- 2022 (24 Mar.), Invited seminar talk for the *"Water, Ocean, Coastal and Environmental Engineering with Geotechnics" (WOCEE-G)* at the University of Manchester (G. Kesserwani).
+Title: *"Benchmarking uncertainty propagation methods for flood hazard frequency analysis in response to multiple uncertain inputs"*.

+- 2022 (Feb.-Sep.), Award of [Partnerships & Regional Engagement](https://www.sheffield.ac.uk/pre) funds to participate in the [Festival of the Mind 2022](https://www.sheffield.ac.uk/ideasbazaar/information-applicants): to showcase the real-time visulation capability for flood inundation propagation at the catchment scale, M. K. Sharifian and G. Kesserwani).

 - 2021 (25 Oct.), [Presentation talk](https://docs.google.com/presentation/d/1ZUtdhv_1TdIwjUCi22lqAcFrHfdNN6nh/edit?usp=sharing&ouid=100395140877301018816&rtpof=true&sd=true) at [The 5th International Symposium on Shallow Flows (5th ISSF)](https://www.aischolar.org/attendees/index/EMREJBU) (X. Sun).
 Xitong explained how the use of DG2 solver can be beneficial in reproducing the flow fields in the context of hydro-environmental applications, and discussed his simulation results of flow through randomly distributed array of cylinders.

 - 2021 (25 Oct.), [Presentation talk](https://docs.google.com/presentation/d/19MnjVO9dMAeZFw5UgCIlyNmaLdfT_PSx/edit?usp=sharing&ouid=100395140877301018816&rtpof=true&sd=true) at [The 5th International Symposium on Shallow Flows (5th ISSF)](https://www.aischolar.org/attendees/index/EMREJBU) (M. K. Sharifian).
 Mohammad explained the development process of our (multi)wavelets based dynamic and static non-uniform grid flood models and showed the benchmark results for a real-world inundation scenario.